European postal services suspend shipment of packages to US over import tariffs

 Postal services in Germany, Denmark, Sweden and Italy said they will stop shipping most merchandise to the U.S. effective immediately.
 France and Austria will follow Monday, and the United Kingdom Tuesday.

-Under a decree signed by President Donald Trump last month, international goods that were previously exempt from U.S. tariffs — those valued under $800 — will be subject to import duties from Aug.
-29. Letters, books, gifts and small parcels worth less than $100 will continue to be exempt.
+“Key questions remain unresolved, particularly regarding how and by whom customs duties will be collected in the future, what additional data will be required, and how the data transmission to the U.S. Customs and Border Protection will be carried out,” DHL, the largest shipping provider in Europe, said in a statement.

+The company said starting Saturday it will “will no longer be able to accept and transport parcels and postal items containing goods from business customers destined for the US.”

-A trade framework agreed by the U.S. and the European Union last month set a 15% tariff on the vast majority of products shipped from the EU.
+A trade framework agreed on by the U.S. and the European Union last month set a 15% tariff on the vast majority of products shipped from the EU.
+Packages under $800 will now also be subject to the tariff.

 Postnord, the Nordic logistics company, and Italy's postal service announced similar suspensions effective Saturday.